AnkitaSaha14/Market-Basket-Analytics-using-python/README.md

-#A Market Basket Analytics project using Python and the Apriori algorithm on retail transaction data to discover association rules and improve product bundling insights.
+#A Market Basket Analytics project using Python and the Apriori algorithm on retail transaction data

 Market Basket Analytics is a way for businesses to find out which products people often buy together.
 For example, if many customers buy bread and butter at the same time, the store can use that information to put them near each other or offer a discount on one when the other is bought.